nuodb/nuodb-helm-charts/docs/HowToConnectExternally.md

 1. Verify that all AP, TE, and SM pods are reported _Ready_ using `kubectl get pods`.
 2. Check the NuoDB domain and database using `nuocmd show domain`.
-3. Verify the database availability inside the cluster is using the same connection properties as the application uses.
+3. Verify that the database is available to SQL clients within the Kubernetes cluster by using the same connection properties that the application uses.
 To verify this, use the `nuosql` tool inside an AP Pod.
 4. Make sure that `external-address` and/or `external-port` process labels are configured correctly on the TE database processes using `nuocmd --show-json-fields hostname,labels get processes`.
-If you are using the `--enable-external-access` process option, verify that the configured values are the same as the `EXTERNAL-IP` shown for the Kubernetes service in `kubectl get services` output.
+If you are using the `--enable-external-access` argument, verify that the configured values are the same as the `EXTERNAL-IP` shown for the Kubernetes service in `kubectl get services` output.
 If the value is not the same, restart the TE database process and verify again.
 5. Verify that the `LBQuery` or `LBPolicy` syntax is correct.
+The expected TE process should be shown when using `nuocmd get sql-connection`.
 If using `LBPolicy`, verify that the expected policies are configured in the NuoDB Admin using `nuocmd get load-balancers` and `nuocmd get load-balancer-config`.
 6. Check Kubernetes events for issues deploying cloud load balancers and external addresses.
 For more information on this, see the [TE does not start](#te-does-not-start) section.
 7. Verify that the cloud load balancer is provisioned and forwards traffic to the correct Kubernetes cluster.